Last updated: September 21st, 2019

 For some reason, people with ADHD usually turn out to be amazing entrepreneurs.
 We don’t really like to deal with authority figures, so many of us like to try striking it out on our own.
 It’s kind of a strange thing – because most people with ADHD either love routine or hate it.

-For many of us who can’t stand routine, naturally reject authority, and need to be on our own schedule – building some kind of small business is a great way to live.
+For many of us who can’t stand routine, naturally reject authority, and need to operate on our own schedule – building some kind of small business is a great way to live life.

 What I’m saying is that there is something for you to work with, at the very least.